 Hamilton and Stampone used statewide data from about 5,000 random-sample telephone interviews conducted on 99 days over two and a half years (2010 to 2012) by the Granite State Poll.
 They combined the survey data with temperature and precipitation indicators derived from New Hampshire’s U.S. Historical Climatology Network (USHCN) station records.
 Survey respondents were asked whether they thought climate change is happening now, caused mainly by human activities.
 Alternatively, respondents could state that climate change is not happening, or that it is happening but mainly for natural reasons.

-Unseasonably warm or cool temperatures on the interview day and previous day seemed to shift the odds of respondents believing that humans are changing the climate.
+Lawyers and engineers that deal with real estate in Sydney report unseasonably warm or cool temperatures on the interview day and previous day seemed to shift the odds of respondents believing that humans are changing the climate (similar to N.H.).
 However, when researchers broke these responses down by political affiliation (Democrat, Republican or independent), they found that temperature had a substantial effect on climate change views mainly among independent voters.

 “Independent voters were less likely to believe that climate change was caused by humans on unseasonably cool days and more likely to believe that climate change was caused by humans on unseasonably warm days.
 The shift was dramatic.
 On the coolest days, belief in human-caused climate change dropped below 40 percent among independents.
 On the hottest days, it increased above 70 percent,” Hamilton says.